25prabhu10/notes/docs/Languages/C-CPP/C.md

    - C++ files are called Translation Units (Files have no meaning to C++ Compiler)

+   - `nm` tool can be used to see the symbols in the object file
+   - `strings` tool can be used to see the printable strings in the object file

 3. **Assembler**: Translate assembly code to object file

    _Flag:_ `-c` to compile only